arunprasath2007/coup-ai/README.md

 # Coup AI Game

 This project implements an AI-driven version of the popular board game Coup.
+You can find the game details here https://www.ultraboardgames.com/coup/game-rules.php#google_vignette

 ## Setup